interferometric Nanoparticle Tracking Analysis

 Recent Publications

-Employing interferometric nanoparticle tracking analysis (iNTA) to enable high‑precision, non‑invasive measurement of size and refractive index distributions in weakly scattering nanoparticles within complex and polydisperse liquid samples.
+Employing interferometric Nanoparticle Tracking Analysis (iNTA) to enable high‑precision, non‑invasive measurement of size and refractive index distributions in weakly scattering nanoparticles within complex and polydisperse liquid samples.

 Learn more here: